 - Store images, photos, videos, and similar files that are static in nature.

 As you can see, it is best for static assets that do not require editing.
-On the other hand, files (data) like databases that require editing are not suited for object storage.
+On the other hand, files (data) like databases that require frequent modifications are not suited for object storage.
 You can only access and upload a whole object at once and cannot modify a part of it.

-Pricing – What makes Spaces Different?
+Pricing – What makes Spaces Different from Amazon S3?

-A simple pricing model is the main reason you might want to consider DigitalOcean Spaces instead of others.
+The simple pricing model is the main reason you might want to consider DigitalOcean Spaces instead of others.
 Starting at $5 per month, Spaces gives you 250GB of storage and 1TB of outbound transfer bandwidth.

 These are the key things that make Spaces different: